What to Expect

 Please keep in mind, that a late cancellation or missed visit leaves a hole in my schedule that could have been filled by another client.
 I also prepare for sessions ahead-of-time so last-minute cancellations or no-shows create extra work for me.

 If you make multiple, last-minute cancellations (or missed visits), then together we will re-assess your counselling sessions to determine what changes need to be made.
-In addition, it may be necessary to start charging you a late-cancellation fee.
+In addition, I will start charging you a late-cancellation fee (and health insurance does not cover this fee).